MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_3/nf-d2d1_3-id2d1devicecontext3-drawspritebatch(id2d1spritebatch,id2d1bitmap,d2d1_bitmap_interpolation_mode,d2d1_sprite_options).md

 ## -description

-Renders part or all of the given sprite batch to the device context using the specified drawing options.
+Renders all sprites in the given sprite batch to the device context using the specified drawing options.

 ## -parameters